falcosecurity/falco-website/README.md

 ## Contributing logos

-In order to contribute a logo you must meet one of the following adopter types.
+In order to contribute a logo you must Follw one of the following adopter types.

  - End-user, with a contribution to [ADOPTERS.md](https://github.com/falcosecurity/falco/blob/master/ADOPTERS.md)
  - Vendor, with a contribution to [ADOPTERS.md](https://github.com/falcosecurity/falco/blob/master/ADOPTERS.md)